 It’s also important to say that the most common models should have around 24 keys with 6 strings.

-For the Hand Made 6 strings 24 keys Hurdy Gurdy, around $1,100 – $1,500 USD, the cheapest we found was a Hand Made 6 strings 24 keys and the most expensive was a 6 strings 23 keys Hurdy Gurdy Maple wood, interesting that it has 1 key less.
+For the Hand Made 6 strings 24 keys Hurdy Gurdy, around $1,100 – $1,500 USD, the cheapest we found was a Hand Made 6 strings 24 keys and the most expensive was 6 strings 23 keys Hurdy Gurdy Maple wood, interesting that it has 1 keyless.

 Weights and sizes

-The size of an acoustic hurdy-gurdy goes around 7 x 17 x 10 In (17 x 43 x 25 Cm) and has a weight around 5.2 Lbs (2 Kgs) that’s the size and weight of a violin.
+The size of an acoustic hurdy-gurdy goes around 7 x 17 x 10 In (17 x 43 x 25 Cm) and has a weight of around 5.2 Lbs (2 Kgs) which’s the size and weight of a violin.